VictoriaMetrics/VictoriaMetrics/docs/goals.md

 # Goals

-VictoriaMetrics project is aimed towards the following goals:

-1. **The main goal** - to help customers and users resolving issues with VictoriaMetrics components, so they could use these components in the most efficient way.
+1. The main goal - **to help users and [clients](https://docs.victoriametrics.com/enterprise/) resolving issues with VictoriaMetrics components, so they could use these components in the most efficient way**.
 1. Fixing bugs in the essential functionality of VictoriaMetrics components.
-Small usability bugs are usually the most annoying, so they **must** be fixed first.
+Small usability bugs are usually the most annoying, so they **must be fixed first**.
 1. Improving [docs](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/docs) for VictoriaMetrics components,
    so users could find answers to their questions via Google or [Perplexity](https://www.perplexity.ai/) without the need to ask these questions at our [support channels](https://docs.victoriametrics.com/#community-and-contributions).